matthijsgroen/js-tdd/episode1/README.md

 ## Exercise

-Add the followin functionality, by creating the tests first, watch them fail, and add the implementation later.
+Add the following functionality, by creating the tests first, watch them fail, and add the implementation later.
 A failing test for `times` is already added.

 Functions to implement: